chrisseaton/rhizome/doc/memory.md

 only execute code in memory with the executable permission, and higher level languages like Ruby don't give us anything to set memory permissions.

-We implement our memory system using the sysetm calls `mmap`, `mprotect`, and `munmap`, which we call using the different foreign function interfaces of the implementations of Ruby on which we run.
+We implement our memory system using the system calls `mmap`, `mprotect`, and `munmap`, which we call using the different foreign function interfaces of the implementations of Ruby on which we run.